 Working capital requirement is influenced by various factors.
-In fact, any and every activity of a company affects the working capital requirements of the company.
+Majority activities of the company affect the working capital requirements of the company.
 The magnitude of the influence of each factor can be different.
 Some important factors determining working capital requirement are as below:

 Factors Influencing Working Capital Management